takng/corkscrew-graph-d3/Readme.md

 ## Corkscrew Graph

-The problem that the corkscrew solves is representing data on a continuum (timeline for example) where the time between ticks is not equidistant.
+The problem that the corkscrew solves is representing data on a continuum (timeline for example) where the data between ticks (gap) is *_not_* equal but the display distance *_is_* equal.
 It is difficult to judge visually the relative distance between points that are not equidistant.

 ### UI

 Waves instead of lines show the relative distance of the gaps between ticks.
-Triangles waves are the simplest, however, sine waves would be most ideal.
+Triangles waves are perhaps the simplest, however, sine waves would be most ideal.

 ##### Example
 Using the numbers `5, 6, 7, 20, 21, 24, 30, 100`